DON’T WORSHIP IN VAIN

 The Scripture furnishes us with ample testimonies of God’s faithfulness towards those who seek and worship Him as He has commanded them.

-Unfortunately, many believers today are seeking and worshipping God in vain because they are still seeking and worshipping God according to the oldness of the letter, the Old Testament.
+Unfortunately, many believers today seek and worship God in vain because they are still seeking and worshipping God according to the oldness of the letter, the Old Testament.

 Paul writes, “But now we have been delivered from the law, having died to what we were held by, so that we should serve in the newness of the Spirit and not in the oldness of the letter.”
 (Rom.
 7:6 NKJV).